ReportR: Pie Chart

 Show chart as donut - turn this on and your pie chart will lose it's middle and look more like a donut!
 An example is shown just below.

-Show chart in 3D - here's how your pie chart will look if you turn on 3D.
+Show chart in 3D - here's how your pie chart will look like if you turn on 3D.

 Show absolute values - toggle to add the actual data values rather than only proportions of the pie chart.